CaptainDario/Python-Qt-template/README.md

 # PySide2-template
-A simple PySide2 ui which can be used as a template to have a quick start with a PySide project.
+A simple PySide2 project which can be used as a template for PySide projects.